Fraud Blocker

 Lifestyle choices, skincare habits, and environmental factors have a bigger impact.
 Knowing when to take action is what truly makes a difference.

-Preventative care works best in your 20s and 30s, while restorative treatments are essential in your 40s and beyond.
+Preventative care works best in your 20s and 30s, while restorative treatments are relevant in your 40s and beyond.

 • During your 20s

 Skin is firm, smooth, and full of collagen.
-While ageing signs aren’t visible yet, prevention should start around this time.
-Using sunscreen every day is the best defence against UV damage, which builds over time.
+Skin changes don’t, prevention should start around this time.
+Using sunscreen every day is a defence against UV damage, which builds over time.
 A simple routine with hydration and gentle cleansing works best.

 • During your 30s

 Fine lines and dullness start to become more noticeable.
-Collagen production slows, and skin may feel less bouncy.
-Retinoids, antioxidants, and vitamin C can address these early signs while boosting radiance.
+Collagen production slows, and skin may feel less elastic.
+Retinoids, antioxidants, and vitamin C can address these early changes.

 • During your 40s

 Wrinkles deepen, and skin loses elasticity.
 Hormonal changes may also cause dryness or uneven tone.
-Collagen-stimulating treatments, like RF microneedling or skin peels, can restore firmness and improve texture.
+Collagen-stimulating treatments, like RF microneedling or skin peels, may help address firmness and texture.

 • During your 50s

-Skin becomes thinner, drier, and more prone to sagging.
+Skin becomes thinner, drier, and more prone to laxity.
 Hyperpigmentation and volume loss are common.
 Advanced treatments such as HIFU, lasers, and hydration-focused treatments can target these changes and support ageing skin.

-Consistent care early on can prevent or delay visible ageing.
-Even later in life, targeted treatments can repair damage and improve skin health.
+Consistent care early on can help to prevent or delay visible changes.
+Even later in life, targeted treatments can address existing concerns and support skin health.

 4 anti-ageing treatments and when to start them